Mindful-Optimized/mindful-optimized/guides/entity_texture_features_guide.md

 - If the marker is present in your skin, you will then be able to use enchanted pixels in your skin
 - To enable enchanted pixels you **must** choose **only one** numbered pixel in the marker and give it the Enchanting color *(the cyan in the marker choices list)
-  (for example putting the cyan color in #2 in the marker will select all the pixels in the corresponding box to the right side of the skin with a #2, and a picture of the marker, in it. that box will be selected for enchanted pixels)*
+  (for example, putting the cyan color in #2 in the marker will select all the pixels in the corresponding box to the right side of the skin with a #2, and a picture of the marker, in it. that box will be selected for enchanted pixels)*
 - After choosing a box on the right like this,